AOT-Technologies/forms-flow-ai/forms-flow-bpm/README.md

 ### Running the application
 * For Linux,
-   * Run `docker-compose -f docker-compose-linux.yml build` to start.
+   * Run `docker-compose -f docker-compose-linux.yml build` to build.
    * Run `docker-compose -f docker-compose-linux.yml up -d` to start.
 * For Windows,
-   * Run `docker-compose -f docker-compose-windows.yml build` to start.
+   * Run `docker-compose -f docker-compose-windows.yml build` to build.
    * Run `docker-compose -f docker-compose-windows.yml up -d` to start.

 #### To stop the application